-Revitalisation of Vestry House Museum – February 2023 Update
+Revitalisation of Vestry House Museum – November 2023 Update

-Vestry House Museum Revitalisation Project FAQs
+Vestry House Museum Revitalisation Project FAQs: updated November 2023

 The following answers to some frequently asked questions have been prepared to provide further information.

 3. Will the project provide a long-term future for Vestry House Museum?
 Yes.
 Securing a long term, sustainable future for this important place is central to the Council’s aims.
 Financial sustainability is one of the key considerations for the project.
 Vestry House Museum will remain open and owned by the council – it will not be closed or sold.

 11. How can I get involved, and how will you be engaging with local historical and heritage groups?
-There will be a range of opportunities to get involved as the revitalisation project gains momentum, which will be updated here.
-We will be setting up regular meetings with local history and heritage groups alongside and established a Community Advisory Panel.
+There will be a range of opportunities to get involved as the revitalisation project gains momentum.
+We have set up regular meetings with local history and heritage groups alongside and established a Community Advisory Panel.
 If you are interested in receiving updates on the project you can sign up for our newsletter here.

 13. How will you ensure the museum appeals to the widest audience and local history organisations to ensure visitor numbers increase?
-Bringing our local history up to date and including the past 60 years of life in Waltham Forest in the collection is an essential part of this project.
+Bringing our local history up to date and including the past 60 years of life in Waltham Forest in the collection and displays is an essential part of this project.